TysonChickens/PythonCrashCourse_Notes/Chapter_6/Ch6_Dictionaries.md

 Phil
 ```

-Looping through the keys is actually the default behvaior when looping through a dictionary.
+Looping through the keys is actually the default behavior when looping through a dictionary.
 The output would be the same:

 `for name in favorite_languages:`